bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-It\'s got four buttons and we can use some built-in functions in **jQuery** to **fade** objects in and out, or to **fade** them to a particular percentage of opacity.
+It&apos;s got four buttons and we can use some built-in functions in **jQuery** to **fade** objects in and out, or to **fade** them to a particular percentage of opacity.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->